explosion/curated-transformers/docs/source/usage.rst

 --------------------------------

 Curated Transformers provides infrastructure to perform open-ended text generation using decoder-only causal language models.
-The :py:class:`~curated_transformers.generation.generator.Generator` class wraps a :py:class:`~curated_transformers.models.modules.CausalLMModule`
+The :py:class:`~curated_transformers.generation.generator.Generator` class wraps a :py:class:`~curated_transformers.models.module.CausalLMModule`
 and its corresponding tokenizer.
 It provides a generic interface to generate outputs from the wrapped module in an auto-regressive fashion.
 :py:class:`~curated_transformers.generation.config.GeneratorConfig` specifies the parameters used by the generator such as stopping conditions and sampling parameters.